 The government’s role

-Not just private organisations, but the government, too, should play an important role by providing provisions for the intensive training of industrial workers on using smart machine and AI-powered tools.
+Not just private organizations, but the government, too, should play an important role by providing provisions for the intensive training of industrial workers on using smart machines and AI-powered tools.
 The Government of India recently allocated ₹6,000 crores toward the development of tools rooms across the country to support the small manufacturing players by providing support in terms of design and quality.
 Also, the Samarth Udyog Council, which is created by the Department of Heavy Industry (DHI), part of the Indian Government, in association with CII, promotes digital technologies in manufacturing.
 The most important initiative by Samarth Udyog Council is AI-ML-analytics in a factory to help improve productivity.
 AI claims that it is only an evolutionary form of automation, a predictable result of the 4th Industrial Revolution.
 It may be efficient at improving things and making them cheaper, but it cannot replace human ingenuity in dealing with the unanticipated changes in tastes and demands.

 Helping stay ahead

 AI is finding its place in manufacturing, whereas it still has a long way to go in India.
-While AI, as we all know, is a pivotal element of Industry 4.0, it is certainly a game changer for the manufacturing industry, opening up entirely fresh and diverse opportunities for businesses.
+While AI, as we all know, is a pivotal element of Industry 4.0, it is certainly a game-changer for the manufacturing industry, opening up entirely fresh and diverse opportunities for businesses.
 It promises to augment the capabilities of humans and helps with data-driven decisions, making sure companies stay ahead in the industry.